michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 9. And he spoke to his disciples to bring a vessel for him, that the crowds might not oppress him;

-10. for he had healed multitudes, until they were fallingOr, rushing. upon him to touch him.
+10. for he had healed multitudes, until they were falling

 11. And they who were troubled with impure spirits, when they saw him, fell down, and cried, saying, Thou art the Son of Aloha.